 The International Federation of Association Football (FIFA) is the international governing body of association football which was founded in 1904 and is headquartered in Zürich, Switzerland.
-It was initially created to oversee international competition among eight national associations in Europe, but it now comprises 209 national associations from across the world.
+It was initially created to oversee international competition among eight national associations in Europe, but it now comprises 211 national associations from across the world.
 There are six confederations recognized by FIFA which oversee the game on the organization’s behalf in the different continents and regions of the world.
 The administrative body for association football in Europe and part of Asia is UEFA.
-In 2015, FIFA had revenues of over 1.15 billion U.S. dollars, around half of which came from television broadcasting rights.
+In 2018, FIFA had revenues of over 4.64 billion U.S. dollars, over half of which came from television broadcasting rights.

 FIFA is responsible for the organization of football’s major international tournaments, the most notable of which is the FIFA World Cup.
 The men’s inaugural tournament was held in 1930, whilst the Women’s World Cup commenced in 1991.
 Brazil is the most successful team in the history of the men’s competition as it has lifted the trophy a total of 5 times, most recently at the 2002 FIFA World Cup held in Korea and Japan.
-Italy and Germany have both won the title 4 times, the latter having won the latest edition of the tournament in Brazil in 2014.
+Italy and Germany have both won the title 4 times.
+France won the latest edition of the tournament in held in Russia in 2018.
 The all-time leading goal scorer in the World Cup finals is Germany’s Miroslav Klose, who scored a total of 16 goals across 4 tournaments.
 He scored his sixteenth and record-breaking goal in Germany's 7-1 semi-final victory over Brazil at the 2014 World Cup.
 The World Cup is a very lucrative tournament for FIFA and television broadcasting rights for the tournament topped 600 million U.S. dollars in 2014.
-Many fans also watch the matches live in the stadiums and a total of over 3.4 million spectators saw live games during the 2014 World Cup, the highest total spectator figure since the 1994 World Cup in the United States.
+Many fans also watch the matches live in the stadiums and a total of over 3.03 million spectators saw live games during the 2018 World Cup.

 As well as holding a World Cup at national level, FIFA has organized the Club World Cup since 2000.
 This competition involves seven teams who mainly qualify by winning their continental tournaments, such as the European UEFA Champions League or the North American CONCACAF Champions League.
-Barcelona is the most successful team in the history of the tournament as they have won the title three times.
+Barcelona and Real Madrid are the most successful teams in the history of the tournament as they have won the title three times each.

 Each year FIFA also awards the title of FIFA Ballon d’Or to the top men’s and women’s players of the season.
-The Argentinean Lionel Messi tops the list of all-time Ballon d’Or winners, having won four consecutive awards between 2009 and 2012.
-Cristiano Ronaldo claimed the title for the 2014 season, beating Messi and Germany’s Manuel Neuer in the final round of voting.
+The Argentinean Lionel Messi and Cristiano Ronaldo top the list of all-time Ballon d’Or winners, as both have won the award five times each.
 The trophy is awarded based on the votes from national team coaches and captains, as well as journalists from around the world.
 The annual Ballon d’Or ceremony also recognizes team and international achievements, as well as giving the FIFA Puskás award to the goal voted by fans as the most aesthetically significant of the year.

 This text provides general information.
 Statista assumes no